F-1 & F-3 Employment Options

 F-3 students, whether part-time or full-time, are not eligible for on-campus employment unless approved for Curricular Practical Training.

-You can request authorization to work off campus by applying for Curricular Practical Training (CPT) in our office and requesting participation in Co-Op with the Experiential Learning Program, offered by the University Career Center.
-You can work either part-time or full-time as long as you are making satisfactory progress toward your degree.
+You can request authorization to work off campus for training related to your field of study by applying for Curricular Practical Training (CPT) in our office and requesting participation in Co-Op with the Experiential Learning Program, offered by the University Career Center.
+With CPT authorization, you can work either part-time or full-time with a CPT authorization from OIP as long as you are making satisfactory progress toward your degree and have approval from your academic advisor, and, if you are a graduate student, the Graduate School.
+See the CPT webpage for more details.

 Optional Practical Training